 2.4 PROJECT OUTLINE AND WORK METHODOLOGY

 The proposed project involves the construction of an 11 storey building.
-Ground floor and basement are planned to be used for commercial purposes and the remaining nine floors for residential purposes.
+First floor and ground floor are planned to be used for commercial purposes and the remaining nine floors for residential purposes.

 Site Preparation